trouve-antoine/mhcms/README.md

 If you wish, you can parse the paragraphs within a section.
 Paragraphs are blocks of text separated by an empty line.
-In this case, MHCMS does some extra parsing in order to better structure your data.
+In this case, MHCMS does some extra parsing to better structure your data.

 Normal text paragraphs are stored with te boring structure below: